 How to Mix and Use Gluten Free FlourGluten Free

 A growing number of people are having problems tolerating gluten, a complex and difficult to digest plant protein.
 If you find this hard to believe, check out your local healthfood store.
-An entire aisle in mine is devoted to products made with gluten free flour or that are completely grain free!
+An entire aisle in one in my community is devoted to products made with gluten free flour!
+A growing number of people are also interested in learning how to make gluten free flour.

 For some, the issues with gluten result from a genetic predisposition that can lead to Celiac disease, an autoimmune disorder where the consumption of gluten leads to damage to the small intestine.
 Celiac is estimated to affect 1 in 100 people worldwide, according to the Celiac Disease Foundation.